-Proof of address (utility bill or any statement from a government body)
+Proof of address (e.g. utility bill or any statement from a government body)

-Each bank may have slightly different requirements so this is just a guide.
-Make sure to check with your chosen bank about their eligibility criteria, specific account opening process and the documentation they require.
+Each bank may have different requirements, so make sure to check with your chosen bank about their eligibility criteria, specific account opening process and required documentation before applying.